As an Amazon Associate we earn from qualifying purchases.

 - If you are a 28DD, your sister sizes are 30D, 32C, 34B, 36A, and 38AA.

-As you may have noticed, most of the sister sizes are just an increasing number on the band length by two inches and the cup size is either going up or down.
-Sister sizing can either go left or right of the chart.
+As you may have noticed, most of the sister sizes are just an increasing number on the band length by two inches, and the size is either going up or down.
+Sister sizing can either go left or right on the chart.

 Related Questions